 A record year for the U.S. solar industry

 Solar photovoltaic panels generate electricity at an Exelon solar power facility in Chicago, Ill.
-The solar sector in the U.S. did very well in 2011, installing nearly twice as much capacity as the previous year -- a record.

 David Brancaccio: The solar power industry has been in the doghouse after industry biggie, Solyndra, went under, despite all its government subsidies.
 But there's a report out today that shows we've just come off a boom year for solar.